rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/_index.md

 ![Scenario2]({{< baseurl >}}/img/rancher/airgap/privateregistrypushpull.svg)

 2. Pull all the images present in `rancher-images.txt`, re-tag each image with the location of your registry, and push the image to the registry.
-This will require at least 20GB of disk space.
+This action requires at least 20GB of disk space.
 See an example script below:

     ```
     #!/bin/sh